A look at the common reasons pavements fail prematurely and how to solve them.

 Having a better understanding of these causes and how to circumvent them can help us improve road performance and reduce life cycle costs.
 Here, you can watch our 30 minute webinar to learn how you can control many of those causes.
 This course may serve as a 1/2 Professional Development Hour.

-Simply fill out the form below to view the webinar.
-Then, you'll be on your way to building better pavements.
+Simply click on the video, fill out the on-screen form, and watch the webinar.
+Then, you'll receive a PDH certificate via email and be on your way to building better pavements.

 Pavement engineers are often charged with delivering a high-performing design on a small construction budget.
-With client expectations increasing and roadway construction and maintenance budgets steadily on the decline, “miracle worker” has become a major part of the job description.
+With client expectations increasing and roadway maintenance budgets steadily declining, “miracle worker” has become a major part of the job description.
 It’s obvious that conventional design methods are no longer cutting it.
-However, forward-thinking engineers are gaining traction with alternative strategies like pavement optimization to design the best performing roads for the lowest cost.
+However, forward-thinking engineers are gaining traction with a pavement optimization strategy that delivers the best performing roads for the lowest cost.

 So, what is pavement optimization?
 It’s an innovative concept in pavement design that gives the designer the ability to adjust the design to meet requirements as efficiently as possible.
 Here are some examples: